cipherhexx/LazySQLi/README.md

 An advanced sql injection tools that work with sqlmap to make it more effective.
 It has more than 12 tamper scripts pre-commanded to run on single click.

 # How to install
-Currently this tool is available only for termux users but i will make it available for all linux distor's soon :)
+To install it in Kali linux and other linux operating systems please refer to this article - https://www.kalilinux.in/2019/03/advanced-sql-injection-in-easy-stapes.html

-To install this tool copy paste the following commands
+To install this tool in termux, copy paste the following commands

 1. git clone https://github.com/cipherhexx/LazySQLi
 2. cd LazySQLi